Permanent Transfer under the Quebec Mobility Agreement (Canadian Legal Advisor) Class L3 Licence

 PART II Licensing Process

-Applicants will be contacted by the Office of the Registrar to confirm details regarding the licensing process, once the Application for Canadian Legal Advisor Licence has been approved.
+Applicants will be contacted by the Licensing Process, Licensing and Accreditation department to confirm details regarding the licensing process, once the Application for Canadian Legal Advisor Licence has been approved.

 Non-refundable Administrative Fee